heejaechang/pyright/README.md

 #### Interface naming

 -   When definining interface use plain name.
-Do not prefix with' I' or use 'Interface' suffix.
+Do not prefix with 'I' or use 'Interface' suffix.
 Instead, name class that implements the interface with 'Implemetation' or 'Impl' suffix.
 Example:

 ```ts
 export interface TelememetryService {}